Last updated: 31 August 2021

-Regular patrols will take place to ensure that users are adhering to guidelines.
-You can find library usage guidelines on the university's Guidance for Students and Guidance for Staff return to site pages.
+Library usage guidelines are available on the university's Guidance for Students and Guidance for Staff return to site pages.

 The Library is also open to NHS staff and Alumni registered with the library.

-Due to limited capacity as a result of Covid-19 restrictions, there is currently no access to the library for external members, including those on the SCONUL Access scheme and the University of London Libraries Access Agreement.
+There is currently no access to the library for vistors or external members, including those on the SCONUL Access scheme and the University of London Libraries Access Agreement.
 The SCONUL Access Scheme is suspended nationally which means SCONUL cannot process new applications or renewals and other participating libraries are not accepting visitors.

 Please note services and access, based on a Library User Risk Assessment, may change over time and this guidance will be reviewed and updated as needed.